stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 title: Time, patterns and a little more
 published: 2021-11-25
 tags: haskell, pattern-synonyms, property-testing
-libraries: gtk3-0.14.4 glib-0.13.2.2
+libraries: time
 language: haskell
 author: Felix Miño
 author-name: Felix Miño
 github-profile: felixminom
-description: In this tutorial we’re going to explore the use of pattern synonyms in Haskell, later we’ll give a brief view to the Stack Builders’ contribution to the `time` Haskell library and finally we’ll review how to use the utilities that were introduced in the contribution.
+description: In this tutorial we’re going to explore the use of pattern synonyms in Haskell, later we’ll give a brief overview to the Stack Builders’ contribution to the `time` Haskell library and finally we’ll review how to use the utilities that were introduced in the contribution.
 ---

-As Stack Builder one of the core values of our company is contributing to open source (OSS).
+As Stack Builders one of the core values of our company is contributing to open source (OSS).
 We believe that we have the power to change people’s lives (or at least make it easier) by pushing the boundaries of the software industry and we’re happy to announce that the past month